 If you have a yeast or dermatophyte infection of the skin, your doctor can recommend an antifungal cream or powder.
-In cases where an infection covers a large area, or is hard to get rid of or keeps coming back, your doctor may recommend an antifungal pill.
+Antifungal shampoos may be recommended for infections affecting the scalp.
+In cases where an infection covers a large area, is hard to get rid of, or keeps coming back, your doctor may recommend an antifungal pill.

-Fungal infections of the nails can be harder to treat.
+Fungal infections of the nails can be harder to treat and may require several months of treatment.
 These types of infections usually require a prescription for an antifungal pill.
-An antifungal nail lacquer is also available for treating certain fungal nail infections (caused by the fungus T. rubrum) in mild to moderate cases where the “moon” of the nail is not infected.
+An antifungal nail lacquer is also available for treating certain fungal nail infections (caused by the fungus T. rubrum) in mild to moderate cases where the "moon" of the nail is not infected.